 The week after Christmas was festive and lovely, but more crowded than I expected and more expensive.
 I am not sure if what I experienced was typical winter conditions or simply holiday conditions.
 To give you an idea, a simple hotel in the Vik region was over $200 per night.
 A small hotel room in Reykjavik was over $300.
 These were not fancy places whatsoever.
 A bowl of fish soup with tea in Reykjavik was $25.

 This picture was taken from the top of the Hallgrimmskirkja, the famous church.
 You must buy tickets in the gift shop before using the elevator which are $6.
-There was a line to go to the top and I waited 25 minutes and about 20 minutes at the top with a 5 minute wait to take the elevator back down.
+There was a line to go to the top and I waited 25 minutes and about 20 minutes at the top with a 5-minute wait to take the elevator back down.
 It is definitely worth it but just allow yourself time.
+A free walking tour of Reykjavik is a great way to explore the city.

 Put a Pin on it